Lyc4on/CybNER/README.md

 # Cybersecurity Named Entity Recognition
 ## Introduction
-A AllenNLP Model trained for Named Entity Recognition in the Cybersecurity Domain with added features of automated annotation and visualization graph.
+CybNER is a command-line tool that aids in the usage of the trained AllenNLP model that is developed by the team for Named Entity Recognition (NER) in the Cybersecurity Domain.
+CybNER provides extensive features which includes dataset encoding error checks, CSV - JSON raw text conversion, training and prediction of model, automation annotation and generation of interactive web-based knowledge graph.
 ## Requirements
 - Python3
 ## Installation and Setup